nelgrim123-cmyk/techforgood.world/about.md

 ## What I do

-- Expert in health technology applied across the full healthcare value chain
-- From patient-facing digital systems to pharma commercial operations and biomedical R&D
+- Advisor in health technology across the full healthcare value chain — from hospital digitalization to pharma commercial operations and biomedical R&D
-- Deep knowledge of how digital systems, AI and data intersect with clinical and business reality
+- Hands-on experience where digital systems, AI and data meet clinical and business reality
-- Experienced in bridging the gap between technology potential and operational implementation
+- Focused on what actually works in production, not just in theory

 ## Background

-- **Health Technology** — years advising on digital systems in complex, regulated environments
+- **Health Technology** years advising on digital systems in complex, regulated environments
-- **Academic** — Master's degree in Digital Health (data analysis, AI ethics, NLP, eHealth design)
+- **Academic** — Master's degree in Digital Health (data analysis, AI ethics, NLP, eHealth design) and Business Administration & Technology degree
-- **Scope** — works across hospital digitalization, pharmaceutical industry transformation, and R&D acceleration
+- **Focus** — works across hospital digitalization, pharmaceutical industry transformation and R&D acceleration

 ## Why this site

-The public conversation about health technology swings between uncritical hype and reflexive dismissal.
-Neither is useful.
-This site is the middle ground — written from the inside of the industry, not from the outside looking in.
+I can't save lives in a hospital but I can help make the technology around it better.
+I write here because I believe that understanding how digital systems, AI and data reshape healthcare is too important to stay inside conference rooms.
+These are my perspectives, built from real experience in the field.

 ## Get in touch